The GKM correspondence in dimension 6: Rigidity

 \subsection{The rigidity theorem}

 \begin{thm} Let $X_1$, $X_2$ be two smooth simply-connected $6$-dimensional integer $T$-GKM manifolds with the same GKM graph $(\Gamma,\alpha)$.
-Assume further that the isotropy groups of $X_1$, $X_2$ are connected.
+Assume further that there are two adjacent weights in $\Gamma$ that form a basis, and that every finite isotropy stratum in $X_1$ and $X_2$ contains a $T$-fixed point.
 Then $X_1$ and $X_2$ are $T$-equivariantly homeomorphic. \end{thm}

 Before starting the proof, we mention the following application.
 In the mid 90's, Tolman \cite{Tolman} found the first example of a simply-connected compact manifold with an Hamiltonian torus action with finite fixed point set that does not admit an invariant K\"ahler structure.
 Shortly after, Woodward \cite{Woodward} modified her example so that it even extends to a multiplicity-free $\U(2)$-action.
 In \cite{GKZdim6} we proved that both spaces are nonequivariantly diffeomorphic to Eschenburg's twisted flag manifold $\SU(3)//T^2$, by showing that all these spaces are simply-connected and that their natural GKM actions have identical GKM graph.
 In view of the above theorem, the same ingredients imply \begin{cor} Tolman's and Woodward's examples are equivariantly homeomorphic to Eschen\-burg's twisted flag manifold. \end{cor}